dotnet/docs/docs/standard/glossary.md

 ## .NET CLI

-A cross-platform toolchain for developing applications and libraries for [.NET 5 and later versions (including .NET Core 2.1-3.1)](#net-5-and-later-versions).
+A cross-platform toolchain for developing applications and libraries for [.NET 5 (and .NET Core) and later versions](#net-5-and-later-versions).
 Also known as the .NET Core CLI.

 See [.NET CLI](../core/tools/index.md).